 -There is no need to trim off extra tape if that is too difficult for your child.
 Simply wrap it around the backside of the feather instead!

 -Little hands not strong enough to tear the tape?
 No problem.
-Rip or cut a few pieces off for her and line the edge of the table with them.
+Rip or cut a few pieces off for them and line the edge of the table with them.
 Even pulling the tape off of surfaces provides a bit of finger strengthening!